h4rvey-g/ob-Notes/USMLE/Renal/Liddle syndrome.md

 # Clinical features
 - Hypertension
 >[!tip]
->The clinical features of Liddle syndrome are similar to those of hyperaldosteronism, except that Liddle syndrome manifests with decreased renin and aldosterone levels!
+>The clinical features of Liddle syndrome are similar to those of [[Primary hyperaldosteronism|hyperaldosteronism]], except that Liddle syndrome manifests with decreased renin and aldosterone levels!

 ---